ChivnetDevelop/ChivnetDevelopWearCounter/README.md

 Statement Regarding WearCounter App Privacy Policy

-This app is available on Google Play.
+This app (Version '1.0.0') is available on Google Play.

 As an Android user myself, I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.